MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ### What are the scenarios where I should use Virtual Network support for Power Platform and the virtual network data gateway?
 Virtual Network support for Power Platform is the only supported option for all the scenarios for outbound connectivity from Power Platform except [Power BI](/power-bi/fundamentals/power-bi-overview) and [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365).

-[Power BI](/data-integration/vnet/use-data-gateways-sources-power-bi) and [Power Platform dataflows](/data-integration/vnet/data-gateway-power-platform-dataflows) will continue to use [virtual network (vNet) data gateway](/data-integration/vnet/overview).
+[Power BI](/data-integration/vnet/use-data-gateways-sources-power-bi) and [Power Platform dataflows](/data-integration/vnet/data-gateway-power-platform-dataflows) continue to use [virtual network (vNet) data gateway](/data-integration/vnet/overview).

 ### How do you ensure that a virtual network subnet or data gateway from one customer isn't used by another customer in Power Platform?